intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ## Environment Setup

-For optimal performance with LLM models using BigDL-LLM optimizations on Intel GPUs, here are some best practices for setting up environments:
+For optimal performance with LLM models using BigDL-LLM optimizations on Intel GPUs, here are some best practices for setting up environment:

 First we recommend using [Conda](https://docs.conda.io/en/latest/miniconda.html) to create a python 3.9 enviroment: